JulianoVendramini/JulianoVendramini/README.md

 # Hey there.
 I'm Juliano Vendramini Codognos :smile:

 ## About me:
 I'm a Full Stack Developer.
-My biggest inspiration as a developer is: be able to solve people's problems with only a computer!
-I'm always trying to improve my soft/hard skills.
+My biggest inspiration as a developer is being able to help solving everyday problems and contributing with someone's dream in creating their own product and innovate.
+It makes me feel more motivated.

 <br>